-- · there could be an early stall. - the paraglider does not launch well and there is a risk of deep-stall. - the paraglider's behaviour in extreme flying is dangerous.
+- there could be an early stall. - the paraglider does not launch well and there is a risk of deep-stall. - the paraglider's behaviour in extreme flying is dangerous. - the brake lines are in any event too short if, with trimmers fully on, the brake lines put pressure on the trailing edge.

-4.5 Adjusting the speed system
+4.5 Adjusting the Mistral Twin's speed system